 Ted: Dribs and drabs

-Skyler: You add it all up though, and with Keller, the revenues were almost 10% less than was actually received.
+Skyler: You add it all up though, and with Keller, the revenues were almost 10 percent less than was actually received.
 This is every quarter for the last two years.
 When I saw it I got worried, so I checked accounts receivable for other customers.
 I found six other instances, revenues being under-reported.
 And I’ve only just started to look into it.

 Ted: We have requirement contracts with all these companies.
 They have to anticipate their needs for their next quarter, and most of the time they over-estimate.
 So I just let them roll their overages into the next order, and if I don’t, they’ll go elsewhere.
 Obviously we’ve got… we didn’t go back and adjust the revenue entries.
 I know it’s wrong from an accounting standpoint, but you can see the money is coming in eventually, you can see.